 Biomass Suppliers Sustainability Criteria

-To maintain Renewable Heat Incentive (RHI) obligations, participants should demonstrate their fuel satisfies the RHI sustainability standards of greenhouse gas emissions and property standards.
+To maintain Renewable Heat Incentive (RHI) obligations, participants should demonstrate that their fuel satisfies the RHI sustainability standards of greenhouse gas emissions and property standards.

 Biomass Suppliers List – Land Criteria

 Manufacturers, Dealers and Producer-Traders of virgin or virgin/waste mix woodfuel are also needed to demonstrate compliance with all the property criteria requirements.
 Biomass Supplier List affirms that the timber was legally felled and the woodland was managed.